Harmonic Oscillator#

 e.
 An overdamped oscillator#

-Let’s do the same thing but this time choose a value of \(c\) where \(\gamma >1\) and hence it is overdamped.
+Now we turn to the overdamped oscillator.
+Find \(c\) that gives \(\gamma=1.2\) and solve the corresponding ODE.
 Then consider some value where \(\gamma \gg 1\).
 For both scenarios plot the position and velocity vs time and animate them.

 Answer (end)